-1. Pull the valve completely out and allow the mattress at least 15 minutes to self inflate.
+1. To get a jumpstart on inflating your Flex™ Mattress, pull the valve completely out and allow the mattress at least 15 minutes to self-inflate most of the way.

-2. Instead of allowing it time to self inflate, you can couple the Inflation Dry Sack with the valve for faster manual inflation.
-Make sure the valve is inserted in "inflate" mode, with the green center button facing out (the large, circular part of the green valve will be inside the mattress).
-Roll the Inflation Sack from the top to squeeze the air into the mattress.
+2. You can then couple the Inflation Dry Sack with the valve for faster manual inflation.
+Make sure the valve is inserted in "inflate" mode as shown below with the green center button facing out (the large, circular part of the green valve will be inside the mattress).
+Couple the Inflation Dry Sack with this red valve and then gently blow air into the dry sack and roll it down from the top to squeeze the air into the mattress.
 Repeat until the mattress is firm, then remove the Inflation Sack from the valve.

 3. Before placing the cap on the valve, lay on the mattress on your side and push the green "button" to slowly deflate until your hip just bottoms out, so you are using the full depth of the foam.
 This is a great starting position to determine how firm or soft the mattress should be to work best for you.
 Note that most people tend to run the mattress too firm.
 Softer is generally more comfortable even if you sleep on a firm mattress at home.
 Experiment to determine what works best for you.